Snowshoeing

 Laggan's Loop

-Laggan’s Loop is an ideal "warm-up" winter trail at Lake Louise, perfect for those wanting to escape the crowded lakeshore and enter the quiet, snow-draped forest without committing to high-risk avalanche terrain.
+Laggan's Loop is a short "warm-up" winter trail at Lake Louise, useful for getting away from the crowded lakeshore and into quiet forest without committing to bigger terrain.

 Trail Specifications